babalekpam/NAVIMEDI/replit.md

 # Healthcare Management Platform

 ## Overview
-NaviMED is a multi-tenant healthcare platform connecting independent pharmacies with hospitals.
-It streamlines prescription management, facilitates insurance claims, manages patient records, and enhances communication within the healthcare ecosystem.
-The platform aims to improve efficiency, patient care, and secure data management through features like NaviMED AI for health analysis, robust analytics, and enterprise-grade multi-tenancy, positioning itself as a leading solution for pharmacy-hospital connectivity.
+NaviMED is a multi-tenant healthcare platform designed to connect independent pharmacies with hospitals.
+Its core purpose is to streamline prescription management, facilitate insurance claims, manage patient records, and enhance communication within the healthcare ecosystem.
+The platform aims to improve efficiency, patient care, and secure data management through features like NaviMED AI for health analysis, robust analytics, and enterprise-grade multi-tenancy, positioning it as a leading solution for pharmacy-hospital connectivity.

 ## User Preferences
 - Simple, everyday language for communication (user is non-technical)